-The following table summarizes the fees charged by Weinberg & Company, P.A. for certain services rendered to the Company during 2020 and 2019.
+The following table summarizes the fees charged by Weinberg & Company, P.A. for certain services rendered to the Company during 2021 and 2020.

-Amo
+Amount

-Fiscal Fiscal
+liscal Fiscal

-Type of Fee Year 2020 Year 2019
+Type of Fee Ye Year 2021 Year

-Audit (1) \$ 34,000 \$ 83,000
+Audit (1) \$ 62,000 \$ 34,000

-Audit Related (2)
+Audit Related (2) -

-Taxes (3) 14,000 18,000
+Taxes (3) 17,010 14,000

 All Other (4)

-Total \$ 48,000 \$ 101,000
+Total \$ 79,010 \$ 48,000

-- This category consists of fees for the audit of our annual financial statements included in the Company's annual report on Form 10-K and review of the financial statements included in the Company's quarterly reports on Form 10-Q. This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements, statutory audits required by non-U.S. jurisdictions and the preparation of an annual "management letter" on internal control matters. - (2) Represents services that are normally provided by the independent auditors in connection with statutory and regulatory filings or engagements for those fiscal years, aggregate fees charged for assurance and related services that are reasonably related to the performance of the audit and are not reported as audit fees.
+(1)This category consists of fees for the audit of our annual financial statements included in the Company's annual report on Form 10-K and review of the financial statements included in the Company's quarterly reports on Form 10-Q. This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements, statutory audits required by non-U.S. jurisdictions and the preparation of an annual "management letter" on internal control matters

+Represents services that are normally provided by the independent auditors in connection with statutory and regulatory filings or engagements for those fiscal years, (2)aggregate fees charged for assurance and related services that are reasonably related to the performance of the audit and are not reported as audit fees.
 These services include consultations regarding Sarbanes-Oxley Act requirements, various SEC filings and the implementation of new accounting requirements.
+Represents aggregate fees charged for professional services for tax compliance and preparation, tax consulting and advice, and tax planning.
+(3)